 Lola Jeans

 For cocktails with creative flair, you can’t go wrong with Lola Jeans, which is also known locally for its award-winning burgers.
 Inside, the bar boasts a vintage-inspired decor with pops of pink and floral furnishings.
-Its Cocktail Club is also fantastic value, with a smaller, specially curated selection of cocktails priced at just £5 after 9pm.
+Its cocktails are divine, with a wide mix of exotic, delicate and gin-based blends to choose from.

 Tiger Hornsby

 This trendy bar is located on Newcastle’s iconic Quayside.
 Faux greenery drapes from the ceiling and you can sink into its plush sofas while soaking up its buzzy atmosphere and live beats from musicians and DJs.
-Look out for its cocktail hour (available all night Tuesday to Thursday and until 4pm Saturday and Sunday) with signature and classic cocktails priced at just £7.
+Look out for its Happy Hour Paradise, available all night Tuesday to Thursday, with 20% off cocktails.

 3Sixty

-For sky-high sips, try 3Sixty, an upmarket piano lounge and restaurant offering fantastic views across Newcastle’s cityscape.
-This fancy bar is housed inside Hadrian’s Tower, a 27-storey apartment building close to St James’ Park.
-The cocktails are between £13 and £17.50 each, which is on the pricier end of the cocktail-ometer, but the stunning backdrop sets this place apart from other local bars.
+For sky-high sips, try 3Sixty, a piano lounge and restaurant offering fantastic views across Newcastle’s cityscape.
+This upmarket bar is housed inside Hadrian’s Tower, a 27-storey apartment building close to St James’ Park.
+The cocktails are priced at £14 each, which is on the pricier end of the cocktail-ometer, but the views set this place apart from other local bars.

 *Prices and offers correct at time of publishing – please check with individual bars to confirm their current menus and deals.